EiriasValar/FF4FE-Tracker/README.md

   ago after doing the Inn, then you get the Baron Key and Baron Town reappears because of the Unlock the Sewer objective, it seems misleading that it again shows boss/character/key item value that you already collected.

+  Consider leaving the locations in the Dismissed state but displaying them anyway (i.e. struck out, as though the Dismissed filter was on)
+- Create a Locations dictionary keyed on (Value?
+Objective?) so we don't have to scan the whole list looking for Objective properties to update